 And that’s when Ostenso decided to ask the Elliott Advocacy team to convince United Airlines of the same.

-During the coronavirus: unusual tactics to avoid making required refund payments
+Unusual tactics to avoid making required refund payments during the pandemic

 Since the coronavirus began pounding the travel industry with mass cancellations, thousands of pleas for help have hit our team.
 And we’ve seen a surprising turn of events.
 In these unusual times, many companies are deploying unusual tactics aimed at dodging required refund payments.